National Russian Essay Contest (NREC)

 1. All participating teachers must be members of ACTR.
 Please pay your dues online if you have not already done so.
 For questions about your ACTR membership, please contact ACTR Membership Secretary Irina Dubinina at email@example.com.

 2. The registration fee per student is $4.00.
-One check per teacher (made out to ACTR) needs to be sent to Co-chair Paavo Husen by October 14 at the following address: 355 Wildwood Drive, North Aurora, IL 60542.
+Make one check out to AMERICAN COUNCILS FOR INTERNATIONAL EDUCATION and indicate that the check is for “NREC fees.”
+Please send your check to Co-chair Paavo Husen by October 15 at the following address: 355 Wildwood Drive, North Aurora, IL 60542.

-3. Teachers are to send one registration form for their students via email to Paavo Husen by October 14 at: email@example.com.
-The registration form must be typed and students must be grouped by separate levels.
-The registration form may not be altered and no changes can be made after the October 14 deadline.
+3. Teachers are to send one registration form for their students via email to Paavo Husen by October 15 at: firstname.lastname@example.org.
+The NREC registration form must be typed and students must be grouped by separate levels.
+The registration form may not be altered and no changes can be made after the October 15 deadline.

 4. Teachers decide which levels are most appropriate for their students.
 Suggested guidelines for determining student levels are as follows: